-Most U.S. companion animal practices saw modest revenue growth in 2010 despite a drop in new patient visits.
+Most U.S. companion animal practices saw modest revenue growth in 2010 despite a drop in patient visits.

 A survey of more than 3,800 U.S. practices encompassing data from over 19 million pet records found 58 percent of the practices had revenue increases.
 Overall, revenues increased 3.1 percent this past year, up from 1.4 percent in 2009.

-The American Animal Hospital Association's State of the Industry 2010 Review also showed a decline in the numbers of new patient visits in 2010—dog visits fell by 0.6 percent, cat visits by 1.7 percent.
+The American Animal Hospital Association's State of the Industry 2010 Review also showed a decline in the numbers of patient visits in 2010—dog visits fell by 0.6 percent, cat visits by 1.7 percent.
 The finding underscores an "alarming" trend predating the 2007 economic recession of depressed numbers of client visits.

 Although higher veterinary service fees are cited as one of several factors explaining the low numbers, consumers show little reluctance when it comes to spending on animal-related products and services.
 Last year, the U.S. pet industry recorded just more than $48 billion in expenditures, a total expected to be surpassed in 2011.